Skip to content

 This class is the data model of a social network.

-Source code in rendercv/data/models/curriculum_vitae.py
+Source code in src/rendercv/data/models/curriculum_vitae.py

 class SocialNetwork(RenderCVBaseModelWithoutExtraKeys):